Nevada top court says search protocol in Jeff German case violates privilege

 After successfully fighting for the release of all search warrants in the case in November, the newspaper reported that one of the warrants stated that officers identified Robert Telles as a person of interest in part through data obtained from German’s phone.
 Telles is in prison awaiting trial in April 2023 on murder charges.

 According to the Review-Journal, LVMPD did not confirm that the phone had been searched until Dec.
 1. The newspaper filed a motion for sanctions on Dec.
 16, arguing that officials had falsely indicated that none of the devices had been searched before the Review-Journal filed for a protective order.

 “Our motion is strong because it seeks sanctions against the police and the state for conduct that is plainly worthy of sanctions: misleading the parties and the court,” Review-Journal attorney Ashley Kissinger said in an emailed statement.
 “We are hopeful the court will grant it.”

-The motion asks that the department be ordered to pay the Review-Journal’s attorney fees, and to disclose the details of the search of German’s phone and whether any of the other devices have been searched.
+The motion asks that the department be ordered to pay the Review-Journal’s attorneys fees, and to disclose the details of the search of German’s phone and whether any of the other devices have been searched.